 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 27.01.2025

+Area of Law: Energy Accounting

 The Appellate Tribunal for Electricity set aside the impugned order of the Tamil Nadu Electricity Regulatory Commission (TNERC), which had sought to clarify the applicability of slot-to-slot adjustment of wind energy generators covered under the TNERC's 2006 tariff order.
 The Tribunal held that the TNERC's approach in the impugned order was not permissible, as it was effectively amending the 2006 tariff order in the guise of a clarification, which is contrary to the settled principles of law.
 The Tribunal ruled that the 2006 tariff order was clear and unambiguous, and the TNERC could not expand its scope by way of a purported clarification.